 What's happened

 Whakaari Management, owners of New Zealand's White Island, are appealing their conviction for safety violations linked to the 2019 volcanic eruption that killed 22 people.
-They argue that tour operators, not the company, were responsible for visitor safety.
-The appeal is currently being heard in Auckland's High Court.
+The appeal centers on whether the company was responsible for visitor safety or if that duty fell to tour operators.
+The High Court's decision is pending.

 Why it matters